Amur Oblast

-Amur Oblast (/əˈmʊə ˈɒblæst/) is a federal subject of Russia (an oblast), located on the banks of the Amur and Zeya Rivers in the Russian Far East.
-The administrative center of the oblast, the city of Blagoveshchensk, is one of the oldest settlements in the Russian Far East, founded in 1856.
+Amur Oblast (/əˈmʊə ˈɒblæst/) is a federal subject of Russia (an oblast), located on the banks of the Amur and Zeya rivers in the Russian Far East.
+The oblast borders Heilongjiang province of the People's Republic of China (PRC) to the south.

+The administrative center of the oblast, the city of Blagoveshchensk, is one of the oldest settlements in the far east of the country, founded in 1856.
 It is a traditional center of trade and gold mining.
 The territory is accessed by two railways: the Trans-Siberian Railway and the Baikal–Amur Mainline.
-As of the 2010 Census, the oblast's population was 830,103.
+As of the 2021 Census, the oblast's population was 766,912.